yiliu1998/ATTweights/README.md

 ## Use

-Let us generate the following data to test our method:
+Let us generate the following data to test our method.
+You can copy and paste the code on your local R studio.

 ```r
 n <- 2000